Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients: Data Leakage from Partial Gradients

-where the gradient of the $i$-th layer in an $l$-layer network is available and involved for matching, the $\mathcal{M}$ is a subset of $\{q, k, v, \cdots, f, p\}$, representing the specific sub-modules utilized within each layer.
 We detail these notations and their involved number of parameters in Table~\ref{table:param_notation}.
-The lowest ratio is 0.54\% for attacking a single linear layer. $\Delta \mW$ and $\Delta \mW'$ represent the target gradient and the derived dummy gradient, respectively. $\mathcal{D}$ serves as a distance measurement in optimization.
+The lowest ratio is 0.54\% for attacking a single linear module. $\Delta \mW$ and $\Delta \mW'$ represent the target gradient and the derived dummy gradient, respectively. $\mathcal{D}$ serves as a distance measurement in optimization.
 We extend the use of cosine distance, following prior studies~\citep{balunovic2022lamp, geiping2020inverting},

-as it is reported to be more stable and provides superior performance compared to other metrics (\eg L2 or L1).
+which was reported to be stable and outperform other metrics (\ie L2 and L1).

 Targeting different gradient units, our method can construct various specific gradient matching settings, \eg merely involving one Attention Query component~($q$) in the $i$-th Transformer layer, leading to the overall loss objective,